Incentivized Exploration with Stochastic Covariates: A Two-Stage Mechanism Design for Recommender System

-The original Bayesian persuasion framework as introduced by \cite{kamenica2011bayesian}, focusing on a single round where the planner's signal is informed by the "history" of previous interactions.
-In exploring strategic information disclosure, \cite{rayo2010optimal} investigate how planners can encourage better decision-making among agents by controlling information flows.
-The temporal aspect of information release is addressed by \cite{ely2015suspense, horner2016selling}, who study the optimization of suspense and the commercial strategy of selling information over time, respectively.
+\textbf{Information Design} Another related work is Bayesian persuasion as introduced by \cite{kamenica2011bayesian}, focusing on a single round where the planner's signal is informed by the "history" of previous interactions.
+In exploring strategic information disclosure, \cite{rayo2010optimal} investigated how planners can encourage better decision-making among agents by controlling information flows.
+The temporal aspect of information release is addressed by \citep{ely2015suspense, horner2016selling}, who studied the optimization of suspense and the commercial strategy of selling information over time, respectively.
 These contributions highlight different facets of information design.
-Additionally, \cite{bergemann2016information, taneva2019information} offer extensive insights into the theoretical foundations of designing information structures, which underpin the broader context of our study in information design.